Mehmet Oz: Tenure

 On September 22, Oz co-authored an opinion piece in Politico, discussing research between leucovorin and potential treatment for autistic children.
 Oz wrote that leucovorin could help autistic children improve their verbal communication, while emphasizing that it "is not a cure for autism."
 He added that leucovorin would soon be approved as a form of treatment by the Food and Drug Administration.
 Oz also encouraged pregnant women to use acetaminophen "judiciously", and acknowledged conflicting research between its usage among pregnant women and their children's subsequent diagnosis of autism.
 On September 26, Oz encouraged pregnant women to consult with their doctors before taking Tylenol, and ultimately follow their doctor's recommendation.

+In March 2026, Oz posted a video threatening to withhold Medicaid funding from New York on the basis of 3/4 of the state's Medicaid population receiving fraudulent homecare.
+However, only about 450,000 residents applied for homecare, instead of the 5.1 million that the CMS calculated.
+The CMS calculated 5.1 million by considering every monthly homecare claim to be from a unique individual, so a single disabled person receiving homecare for a year was counted as 12 people.
+By miscounting every person on homecare for a year as 12 people, the CMS reported to Oz that nearly 3/4 of New York Medicaid recipients were on homecare, which he used to threaten to cut Medicaid funding for their state.

+In August 2026, Oz announced a CMS rule forbidding Medicaid and the Children's Health Insurance Program from paying for puberty blockers and hormone therapy to treat gender dysphoria.

 Political positions

 Oz with First Lady Michelle Obama in 2012 to promote her Let's Move! initiative.
 He has praised Obama for her focus on health and nutrition policies.